rennay/rennay.github.io/2018-04-27-arduino-sqwidnet.md

 * Check device - LED should be off

-## Send message to Sigfox/Sqwidnet
+## Send message to SigFox/Sqwidnet

-* Compile/Verify the following code
+* Compile/Verify the following code in the Arduino IDE:

 ~~~~
 #include <SoftwareSerial.h>